rafflc/scion/doc/EPIC.md

 The obtained number l should correspond to the number of ASes the path traverses minus the AS in which the source host is situated.

 #### How to get i

+NOTE: This information was added in an earlier draft version and is no longer relevant

 In order to get i, proceed in the exact same way as described to obtain l.
 At each hop field (also for the ones not counted) check if they are the same as CurrHF.
 If yes, the number of relevant hop fields counted so far corresponds to i.